 Another key benefit of NFC payments is the speed of payment.
 It takes a customer far less time to pull out their phone and touch it to the card terminal than it does for them to extract their card, insert it into the card terminal and type in their PIN.

-The global payment processor Wirecard estimates that NFC can be up to 50% quicker than conventional Chip & PIN card payments, which is extremely valuable for merchants who struggle with long queues at their checkouts.
+The global payment processor Wirecard estimates that NFC can be up to 50% quicker than conventional Chip and PIN card payments, which is extremely valuable for merchants who struggle with long queues at their checkouts.

 Paying with NFC